emott/cooking/README.md

-# cooking 4 u
+# Cooking-4-U

-Catalogues your refridgerator and suggests recipes
+Catalogs your fridge food and suggests different recipes